pinntech/flask-logex/README.md

 # flask-logex
 Flask Logging and Error Exception Extension

-LogEx combines makes error handling, exception catching, and logging accessible and customizable.
+LogEx makes error handling, exception catching, and logging accessible and customizable.
 This package allows for trace id within logs easy to follow and diagnose issues with application.
 Integrate a Flask application utilizing Flask-RESTful seamlessly!